 Fine Art

-The MFA (Master of Fine Art) at West Dean College of Arts and Conservation is an advanced two-year full-time masters of fine art designed to further advance students' capacities in practical, theoretical and professional domains, with an emphasis on specialist studio practice.
+The MFA (Master of Fine Art) at West Dean College is an advanced two-year full-time masters of fine art designed to further advance students' capacities in practical, theoretical and professional domains, with an emphasis on specialist studio practice.
 MFA students will establish and refine core concerns and ambitions, as well as subjecting the work to critical scrutiny and self-reflection.
 Interdisciplinary practices are encouraged and supported, as well as those focused on a single discipline such as Drawing, Painting, Printmaking, Sculpture, Drawing, Tapestry and Textiles.
 You will benefit from sustained periods of studio-based activity, with dissertation requirements coming early in the second year.

 Learning environment